Film / Bitter Lake

 audience.
 The entire film is performed in full fursuits, shot entirely in France.
 41 minutes long, the movie consists mostly of static dialog scenes as the characters first hold the actual peace talks, then switch briefly to a paranoid Whodunnit

 when they start getting killed.
 There's one short action scene near the end.

 The entire film can be watched on youtube here (posted by one of the film's creators): https://www.youtube.com/watch?v=kaL4YJbXUys

 - All There in the Manual: The movie's website describes the setting and characters in far more depth than the movie does.

 - Catch Phrase: Drraer likes to say "Hell's Bitches" at every little thing that irritates him.

 - The Dung Ages

-- Evil Gloating: After everyone else is dead, Careth meets his employer, Arden's brother, who then proceeds to explain his plot in detail.
-Then he kills Careth.
+- Evil Gloating: After everyone else is dead, the fake Careth meets his employer, Arden's brother, who then proceeds to explain his plot in detail.
+Then he kills the fake Careth.

 - Funny Animal Anatomy: Belora and Arden have digitigrade feet.
 Careth and Drraer have plantigrade.
 The disparity is because, rather than being custom-tailored for the movie, the actors added faux-medieval costumes to their own fursuits.